Lapin0t/phd-manuscript/main/04_ogs.typ

   ogs.mstratP th Psi := ogs.catE Psi asgn(V) (Omega ctx.cat ogs.catO Psi) $

-This would indeed work, but now that we have more information we can be much more precise in tracking the scopes of each value stored in the assigments.
+This would indeed work, but now that we have more information we can be much more precise in tracking the scopes of each value stored in the assignments.
 This is quite important since every ounce of precise specification we can cram into the typing will be something less to worry about during manipulation and proofs.
 Taking a step back, let us consider what must actually be stored inside